Addressing Royalty: Communicating with the Queen

 The envelope should be addressed to ‘His/Her Royal Highness’ followed on the next line by the name:

-The Duke of Edinburgh, KG, KT, OM, GBE, AC, QSO, PC
+The Duke of Edinburgh, KG, KT, OM, GBE, AK, QSO, PC

 The Prince of Wales, KG, KT, GCB, OM, AK, CD, QSO, PC